All the support is provided via personal tickets. To submit us a ticket please fill in the form: http://cmsmasters.net/support/

 Pay attention at Project Size settings.
 Here you can define the dimensions, your project will take on Puzzle portfolio page.
 Also here you can manage Layout, Background and Heading settings.

-As you can see, recommended dimensions for the images you upload are 480 x 347.
+As you can see, recommended dimensions for the images you upload are 480 x 480.
 You can use either images of this size, or larger images, but keeping the same proportion.
 Then the theme will cut your image on portfolio page according to dimensions set in Project Size.
-These settings work for Project Puzzle Image.
+These settings work for Project Featured Image that can be added in the right column of your project editing page.

 Assign taxonomies to your project - Tags and Categories.
 You will be able to use Categories to choose what posts should be displayed on a Portfolio page and in shortcodes like Post Types shortcode.
 Tags and Categories are also used for sorting and filter.